-The smaller CO linewidths compared to HI for our sample are quite obvious.
+The smaller CO linewidths compared to HI for our sample are obvious.
 However, there are only three galaxies which do not follow this trend.
 For these galaxies, NGC 4438, NGC 4579 and NGC 4651, CO gives a larger distance than HI.
-These three galaxies are extremely deficient in HI (Kenney & Young 1986) and have almost completely lost their atomic gas due to ram-pressure interaction with the intra cluster medium.
+These three galaxies are extremely deficient in HI (Kenney & Young 1986) and have almost completely lost their atomic gas due to rampressure interaction with the intra cluster medium.
 The stripping of HI due to ram pressure plays a significant role in the case of the Virgo cluster and the three galaxies mentioned above are extreme examples of this effect.
 This means that the distances of galaxies which are severely deficient in HI can easily be underestimated by HI and should therefore better be determined by CO.
 For the galaxies with the larger HI distances another effect must be considered as the origin of the difference between CO and HI linewidths, since ram pressure stripping rather leads to smaller HI linewidths than to the larger HI linewidths we actually found.
 Tidal interactions however can disturb the velocity field of a galaxy in a manner which leads to a wider line profile.
 Such kind of interaction might be the reason for larger HI linewidths in some cases.
-However we of course can neither exclude undersampling of the CO emission as a possible reason nor that its just a statistical effect, since within one sigma the linewiths and distances from HI and CO agree.
+However we of course can neither exclude under-sampling of the CO emission as a possible reason nor that its just a statistical effect, since within one sigma the linewidths and distances from HI and CO agree.

-We also tried to derive the cluster structure by calculating the distances to the individual galaxies.
-For this purpose we of course have to use again the direct Tully-Fisher relation which means we are facing again the problem of a poor sample picking out only very bright spirals.
-For this analysis we exclude the low inclination galaxies, since we don't need the complete coverage in linewidths.
+Fig. 6. a CO Tully-Fisher distances plotted against HI Tully-Fisher distances for our Virgo sample and b for our study of field galaxies ing out only bright spirals.
+For this analysis we exclude the low inclination galaxies, since we don not need the complete coverage in linewidths.
 Of course we cannot expect to derive a detailed structure of the Virgo cluster from such a poor sample.
-We rather want to look wether the density excess up to distances of about 30 Mpc also shows up in our sample and therefore plotted a galaxy density-distance histogram similar to Fukugita's study.
+We rather want to look whether the density excess up to distances of about 30 Mpc also shows up in our sample and therefore plotted a galaxy density-distance histogram similar to Fukugita's study.